chrvill/chrvill.github.io/_posts/2023-12-28-Rendering_a_rotating_black_hole.markdown

 where $h$ and $k_B$ are Planck's constant and Boltzmann's constant respectively. $T$ is the temperature of the disk and $\lambda$ wavelength.
 This is the *blackbody distribution*, and describes the amount of radiation emitted as a function of wavelength.
 We now need a way to convert an intensity distribution, like the blackbody distribution, to an RGB color.

 The relative amounts of the visible wavelengths that are emitted determine the color of the object.
 Unfortunately our eyes do not perceive and respond to all visible wavelengths of light equally.
 So converting an intensity spectrum $I_\lambda$, which represents the intensity distribution that is actually observed, to the color our eyes actually see is far from trivial.
-The procedure for calculating an RGB color comes in two main steps: converting a spectrum to so-called \textit{tristimulus values}, and then converting the tristimulus values to RGB values.
+The procedure for calculating an RGB color comes in two main steps: converting a spectrum to so-called \mathrmit{tristimulus values}, and then converting the tristimulus values to RGB values.
 We found [5], [this](https://color.org/chardata/rgb/sRGB.pdf) and [this](https://en.wikipedia.org/wiki/SRGB) to be particularly helpful here.
 Assume now that we have a blackbody at some temperature $T$.
 We can find the tristimulus values $X, Y$ and $Z$ using the so-called *color matching functions* $\bar{x}, \bar{y}$ and $\bar{z}$, which describe how our eyes respond to different wavelengths.
 The $X, Y$ and $Z$ values are calculated in the following way

 $$
 \begin{align*}